bds-ailab/shaman/docs/bbo/noise-reduction.md

 ### Dynamic resampling

 Dynamic resampling consists in **resampling a parametrization until the 95% confidence interval around the mean decreases to a certain width**, selected by the user as percentage of the mean around this point.
-This method is more flexible that static resampling, as it adapts to the noise present on the machine at this time.
-When measured at a time when the system is particularly noisy, the parametrization is repeated many times and when the system is idle, the parametrization is less repeated.
+This method is more flexible than static resampling, as it adapts to the noise present on the machine at this time.
+When measured at a time when the system is particularly noisy, the parametrization is repeated many times and when the system is idle, the parametrization is repeated less.
 To use dynamic resampling with `bbo`, you need to set the argument `resampling_strategy` to `dynamic_resampling` and `percentage` to define the width of the confidence interval as a function of the mean.

 In the example below, resampling happens until the width of the 95% confidence interval falls below 10% of the mean of the fitness value measured at this point.